Matthieu-Gallet/Bumble-audio-detection/README.md

 ## How to use

-First, create a directory with wav audio files named YYMMDD_HHMMSS.
+First, create a directory with wav audio files named YYMMDD_HHMMSS.wav/flac or What_EVER_YYMMDD_HHMMSS.wav/flac.
 Then, use process.py to extract the eco-acoustic cues and the tagging.
 Finally, use the dash_app.py script to run the web application.